-Thanks to Eurostars, SMEs can collaborate with the most suitable research teams in the program's partner countries and strengthen their competitiveness in expertise and innovation.
+Thanks to Eurostars, SMEs can collaborate with the most suitable research teams in the program's partner countries and strengthen their competitiveness in the fields of expertise and innovation.
 All relevant subject sectors are addressed.

 Today, 37 countries are Eurostars members.
 While the majority of them are in Europe and/or members of the Horizon program, other countries such as Canada, South Korea or Singapore are also participating.